JJones3447/job-application-tracker/README.md

 A full-stack job application tracking platform designed to help users manage applications, interviews, and hiring progress in one centralized system.

+The frontend communicates with a custom REST API built with Express.js, while MySQL is used for persistent relational data storage and JWT-based authentication secures protected routes.

-This project was created to strengthen and demonstrate full-stack software engineering skills, including authentication, REST API design, database integration, cross-platform frontend development, and state management.
+This project was designed to strengthen and demonstrate full-stack software engineering skills, including authentication, REST API design, database integration, cross-platform frontend development, and state management.

-The application supports both mobile and web platforms using React Native with Expo and includes a Node.js + Express backend with MySQL for persistent data storage.
+The application supports both mobile and web platforms using React Native with Expo.

 ---